 These are natural spider repellents that help keep away spiders from your house or compound.
 They produce smell that disrupt the spider infestation sending them off.

-Some of these Essential oils include Peppermint oil, pine oil, sweet orange oil, garlic oil, rose oil, cedar wood oil and citronella oil among others.
+Some of these Essential oils for bed bugs include Peppermint oil, pine oil, sweet orange oil, garlic oil, rose oil, cedar wood oil and citronella oil among others.
 You will only need to spray/apply essential oil in spider hideouts or infested area after every 3 days for a month.
 Essential oils also repel flies, lizards and mosquitoes in your home.

 5. Which other insects can Windex kill/eliminate?